wireapp/wire-server/integration/README.md

+How to use:

+To run the whole testsuite:

+1. `make c` - build the whole project without unit test
+2. `make ci package=integration` - build test suite, start services and run test suite

+To interactively develop and run tests:

+1. `make cr` - build the whole project and start all services
+2. `make devtest test=TESTNAME` to start a ghcid that re-runs the test after each succesful build

 Original design guidelines / goals:

 - Don't import `wire-api` or any other internal Haskell libraries.
 This goal of this test suite is test against the public API interface.